spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 <br />

-### Identity Provider
+#### Identity Provider

 The default setting is **Palette**.

 <br />

-- **Palette**: No configuration is required.
+- **Palette**: No configuration is needed.
 This setting makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.

-- **Inherit from Organization**: This setting requires you to configure OIDC authentication in Tenant Settings.
+- **Inherit from Organization**: This setting requires you to configure OpenID Connect (OIDC) in Tenant Settings.
 In Tenant Admin scope, navigate to **Tenant Settings > SSO**, choose **OIDC**, and provide your third-party IDP details.
 For more information, check out the [SSO Setup](/user-management/saml-sso) guide.

-- **None**: For all cloud services except Azure AKS, this setting requires you to configure OpenID Connect (OIDC) authentication.
-Azure AKS clusters require authentication through Active Directory (AD).
+- **None**: This setting requires you to configure OIDC manually in the Kubernetes pack.

-### Enable OIDC or Active Directory Authentication
+### Manually Configure OIDC

-You only need to manually enable authentication for this pack if you change the **Identify Provider** setting to **None**.
-The basic method to enable OIDC authentication can be used for all cloud services except Amazon EKS and Azure AKS.
+You only need to configure OIDC manually if you change the **Identify Provider** setting to **None**.
+The basic method to enable OIDC can be used for all cloud services except Amazon EKS.

 <br />